earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/additional-lessons/2018-02-05-plot01-customize-python-matplotlib-plots.md

 ## Customize Plot Legend
-You can add a legend to your plot using the `ax.legend()` method.
-For this to work you need to

-1. Add a `label=` argument to your plot call.
-You can think of a label as the text that is used in your legend for each group.
-For road types, "M" and "Unknown" are both label values.
-2. Define the location (`loc=`) of the legend.
+Above you created a legend using the `label=` argument and `ax.legend()`.
+You may want to move your legend around to make a cleaner map.
+You can use the `loc=` argument in the call to `ax.legend()` to adjust your legend location.
 This location can be numeric or descriptive.

 Below you specify the `loc=` to be in the **lower right** hand part of the plot.